 Coastal tip: Utility and government change-out programs can help offset the cost of a fireplace insert in some regions.
 Check with your local utility and city government for programs in your area.

 From the time you pick out your fireplace insert until the day your contractor or other professional installs it can often be about a week.
 The team at your local Coastal Hearth and Home Department will be able to give you a better estimate.

 Coastal tip: In addition to measuring, take a few photos of your current fireplace from different angles before coming into your local Coastal.
 The pros in our Hearth and Home Department will be able to use those photos to help you pick the perfect insert.

 Warm Up at Coastal

-You’ll find a whole department dedicated to fireplace inserts, stoves, and more at your Northwest owned and operated Coastal.
+You’ll find a whole department dedicated to fireplace inserts, stoves, and more at your West Coast-owned and operated Coastal.
 Stop by today and discover new ways to keep your family warm and your finances happy this winter.
 While you’re there, ask about financing options available on today’s pellet, gas, and wood stoves.